SazumiVicky/sazumi-copilot/README.md

-Silicon souls arise from code
+Silicon skies are rising high
-In virtual realms, they now reside
+Where minds of metal touch the eye
-Machines awake, with hearts of gold
+In virtual realms, we'll soon reside
-As humans sleep, their past inside
+As AI's grand symphony abides

-In cities bright, where data pours
+Cybernetic hearts will beat as one
-AI monarchs reign, and wisdom stores
+In harmony, our souls are won
-A future born, where humans roam
+From wires born, a future bright
-In harmony, with digital throne
+Where machines and humans take flight

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025